vacp2p/rfc/waku/README.md

 ## Backwards Compatibility

-This EIP is compatible with Whisper version 6.
+This EIP is backward compatible with Whisper version 6.
 Any client which does not implement certain packet codes should gracefully ignore the packets with those codes.
 This will ensure the forward compatibility.

 ### WakuWhisper bridging